Hazelnut Cultivar Susceptibility

 - Cabrio EG at 9.5 oz/A plus a spreader-sticker.
 Excellent protection and some curative activity.
 Group 11 fungicide.
 12-hr reentry.

-- Copper products result in good control.
+- Copper products result in good control and use in the spring may help manage bacterial blight.
 Some labels incorrectly recommend October applications, which are ineffective against the fungus.
 Group M1 fungicide.
 O

 - Bordeaux 6-6-100.
 Caution Spray may burn young foliage.